yeahiasarker/object-detection-yolo/README.md

 ~~~
 cd ...
 ~~~
- Now replace all the downloaded files to the "yolo" folder and type this command in the terminal
+ Now replace all the downloaded weight to the "yolo" folder and type this command in the terminal
 ~~~
 python object_detection.py
 ~~~